Rib4o0/LibJS/README.md

 9. in your html link the libJS.js file below your main script file using the <script/> src attribute ( add the defer attribute )
 10. !!!for that you will need to use the noExport version of libJS!!!
 11. create a setup function which will be called by default
-12. Create a draw loop by creating a function and using requestAnimationFrame(draw) inside of it ( it will be called by itself so dont call it)
+12. Create a draw loop by creating a function and calling it 'draw' ( it will be called by itself so dont call it)
 13. And you are done!